Everything on

 What is the ACA?

-It took years of effort from disability activists and other advocacy groups to get the ACA passed.
 Authorities in Canada conducted months of surveys to determine what legislation would have the best impact on Canadian society.
-Many people see the ACA as a major milestone in the government’s “Accessible by 2040” program, a country-wide effort to make all facilities in Canada open to disabled people over the next 2 decades.
+Many people see the ACA as a major milestone in the government’s “Accessible by 2040” program, a country-wide effort to make all facilities in Canada open to disabled people over the next two decades.

 “With this legislation now in place, we can begin a journey that will lead us to a society that treats all people with the dignity they deserve.”
 Public Services and Procurement and Accessibility Minister Carla Qualtrough said in a statement after the bill was passed.